-Grand Canyon University strives to cultivate a living & learning community of respect and courtesy for all students.
+Grand Canyon University strives to remain above reproach in all encounters with members of the opposite sex.
 For this reason, residential students of the opposite sex and/or significant others are allowed to visit during specified hours listed below and in the living room.
 Refer to the Guest Privileges section for guidelines related to off-campus guests and GCU-commuter student guests.

-- In all living areas, visitation hours are 10:00 AM to 12:00 AM (midnight), seven days a week. - In both apartments and residence halls, guests of the opposite sex and/or significant others are required to stay in the common living area of the apartment or dorm suite -
+- In the residence halls, visitation hours for Sunday through Thursday are 12:00 PM (noon) to 11:00 PM. - In the residence halls, visitation hours for Friday and Saturday are between 12:00 PM (noon) to 12:00 AM (midnight). - In the apartments, visitation hours are 10:00 AM to 12:00 AM (midnight), seven days a week. - In both apartments and residence halls, guests of the opposite sex and/or significant others are required to stay in the common living area of the apartment or dorm suite - they may not enter the bedroom (except for Studio Single Occupancy units in Papago 47).

-- they may not enter the bedroom (except for Studio Single Occupancy units in Papago 47). - The door to the dorm suite must be propped open at 90 degrees for the entirety of the visit. - Students may continue their visitation with the opposite sex in the main lobby on the first floor of the living area, but not in the lobby, hall, stairwell, or study room of each floor. - Intent to spend the night, sexual activity, or being in a room past hall hours may escalate to a fourth (4th) visitation violation of the sanction process. - Residence Life reserves the right to alter the visitation policy and hours as needed.
+- The door to the dorm suite must be propped open at 90 degrees for the entirety of the visit. - Students may continue their visitation with the opposite sex in the main lobby on the first floor of the hall/dorm buildings, but not in the lobby, hall, stairwell, or study room of each floor. - Intent to spend the night, sexual activity, or being in a room past hall hours may escalate to a fourth (4th) visitation violation of the sanction process.